White Card Melbourne

 The course has a written, a verbal and a demonstration component as part of the assessment.

 Note that RTOs must be on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) in order to deliver the White Card training course to anyone on a Student Visa.
 If you are on a Student Visa in Melbourne, make sure to clarify this requirement with the RTO prior to booking your Whitecard course.
+You can find RTOs that hold CRICOS registration here.

 What to wear for your White Card training course